MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbClientConfiguration.md

 ### -AuditServerDoesNotSupportSigning

-Specifies whether to audit when a server doesn't support message signing.
-If this parameter is specified, events will be logged when a server doesn't support message signing.
+Resets whether to audit when a server doesn't support message signing to its default value.

 ```yaml
 Type: SwitchParameter